Elizabeth Hanes: Early life and education

 Hanes was born in 1978 in Roanoke, Virginia.
 She received her Bachelor of Arts from the University of Richmond, cum laude, in 2000 and her Juris Doctor from the University of Richmond School of Law, summa cum laude, in 2007.

 Career

 After completing law school, Hanes served as a law clerk for Judge Joseph R. Goodwin of the United States District Court for the Southern District of West Virginia from 2007 to 2008, and then as a law clerk for Judge Robert Bruce King of the United States Court of Appeals for the Fourth Circuit from 2008 to 2009.
 From 2009 to 2016, she was an assistant federal public defender in the Eastern District of Virginia.
-She then joined the firm Consumer Litigation Associates, P.C. in Newport News, Virginia, where she worked as a civil litigator until her appointment as a magistrate judge in 2020.
+She then joined the firm Consumer Litigation Associates, P.C. in Newport News, Virginia, where she worked as a civil litigator from 2016 to 2020.
 Hanes served on the Criminal Justice Act Panel Committee for the Richmond Division of the United States District Court for the Eastern District of Virginia.